GhennaC/SpringMvc_FindSport_inCity/README.md

 ## ReadMe

+### Main functionality : Can choose one or more sports wanted and the period for practice , the output will be all the cities with sports printed ordered by price(can see below).

 In development of the project I had few steps:

 1.Configurating the project(java configuration) and adding all dependencies to   pom.xml;